Flockewolf/Flockewolf/README.md

 - 👋 Hi, I’m @Flockewolf
 - 👀 I’m interested in Hacking
 - 🌱 I’m currently learning C++
-- 📫 How to reach me i_am_leni on discord
+- 📫 How to reach me 20_q on discord

 <!---
 Flockewolf/Flockewolf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.